Manufacturer profile

 What robots does Keenon Robotics make?

-Keenon Robotics has 1 robot in the ui44 database: KeenMow K1.
-These span the Lawn & Garden category.
+Keenon Robotics has 3 robots in the ui44 database: KeenMow K1, XMAN-R1, XMAN-F1.
+These span the Lawn & Garden, Humanoid categories.

 How much do Keenon Robotics robots cost?

 Keenon Robotics robots with published pricing range from $899 to $899.
+2 models require contacting the manufacturer for pricing.
 See the full pricing breakdown above.

 Are Keenon Robotics robots available to buy?

 Currently, none of Keenon Robotics's robots are listed as available for direct purchase.
-Their models are in pre-order status.
+Their models are in pre-order, development status.
 Follow the individual robot pages for updates on availability.

 What can Keenon Robotics robots do?